Virama

+In Tamil phonology the pulli is modeled as a stop following the consonant.
 Unicode schemes of scripts writing Mainland Southeast Asia languages, such as that of Burmese script and of Tibetan script, generally do not group the two functions together.

 Names

 The name is Sanskrit for "cessation, termination, end".
 As a Sanskrit word, it is used in place of several language-specific terms, such as: